Skip to main content

 8. Photographs and sketch plans

 To get the bundle agreed, just send the other side a copy of the index – your list of what the bundle will have in it.
-At this stage, don’t include any page numbers on your index because you haven’t finalised what is going in it.
-The other side may want documents taken out or added.
+There is no need to send them the actual documents along with the index.

 IN THE [Type or write in the name of the court] COURT Claim No: